 History

-From palatine to monastery to general house.
+From palace to monastery to Generaalshuis.
 Discover the complete history of Theater aan het Vrijthof.

-A millennium ago, Maastricht was the capital of an area that stretched from Friesland to the Vosges: Lower Lorraine.
-It took almost a thousand years before the spectacular discovery was made that the Vrijthof from the Dutch era did not count one but two magnificent buildings.
-The Vrijthof was not only the square of the Basilica of Saint Servatius, but also the square of the palatine.
-Thanks to the ancient soil investigation that took place from November 1988 to August 1989, we now know that from 1000 to 1200 on the north side of the square there was a large ducal palace.
+A millennium ago, Maastricht was the capital of an area stretching from Friesland to the Vosges: Lower Lorraine.
+It took almost a thousand years before the spectacular discovery was made that the Vrijthof from the Lower Lorraine period had not one but two magnificent buildings.
+The Vrijthof was not only the square of St. Servatius Basilica, but also the square of the palace.
+Thanks to archaeological soil research carried out from November 1988 to August 1989, we now know that from 1000 to 1200, a large ducal palace stood on the north side of the square.

-In 1224, a nunnery was erected on the site of the palace, as a death blow to the secular power of the Duke of Lorraine, who formerly lived in the palace.
-In that year, at the initiative of Rudolf van Worms in Hildesheim, the congregation of the White Women was founded.
-The objective of this order was: conversion of 'fallen women'.
-Officially the Congregation was called Penitents of the Blessed Virgin Mary, but everyone spoke of White Women because of the white convent clothing.
+In 1224, a convent was built on the site of the palace, dealing a fatal blow to the secular power of the Duke of Lorraine, who had previously resided in the palace.
+In that year, on the initiative of Rudolf of Worms in Hildesheim, the Congregation of the White Women was founded.
+The aim of this order was to convert “fallen women”.
+Officially, the congregation was called Penitents of the Holy Virgin Mary, but everyone referred to them as Witte Vrouwen (White Women) because of their white monastic clothing..

-The monastery was built on the foundations of a secular building, five centuries later - in 1805, to be precise - a secular building was built on the foundations of the convent church: the General House.
-The client was a merchant in tobacco and madder, Petrus de Ceuleneer, who commissioned François Hermans in 1803 to design and build the General House.
+Where the monastery was built on the foundations of a secular building, six centuries later – in 1805, to be precise – another secular building was constructed on the foundations of the monastery: the Generaalshuis.
+The client was Petrus de Ceuleneer, a tobacco and madder merchant, who commissioned François Hermans in 1803 to design and build a large city palace in the neoclassical style.

-In 1914 the building was sold to the Municipality of Maastricht.
-The building was successively the home of the municipal museum, the municipal recipient, the city archives, city library and the municipal police.
+In 1914, the building was sold to the Municipality of Maastricht.
+It subsequently housed the municipal museum, the municipal tax collector, the city archives, the city library and the municipal police.

-The second possible starting point of the history of Theater aan het Vrijthof is 1978.
-In that year a reserve of 55 million euros was provided in the municipal budget in the long-term plan that was presented to the municipal council of Maastricht.
-7.5 million of that amount could be committed as a designated reserve for a new accommodation for musical performances, of which 2.5 million was reserved for running costs.
-The starting point of the Muziekhuis was the program of requirements for the future users: the Cultural Center and the Limburg Symphony Orchestra (now known as Philzuid).
+The second possible starting point for the history of Theater aan het Vrijthof is 1978.
+In that year, the multi-year plan presented to the Maastricht city council included a reserve of 55 million in the municipal budget.
+Of that amount, 7.5 million could be earmarked for a new venue for musical performances, with 2.5 million reserved for operating costs.
+The starting point for the Muziekhuis were the requirements of its future users: the Cultural Centre and the Limburg Symphony Orchestra (now known as Philzuid).

-On 15 August 1981 'the realization of a music house in and behind the General House' was given the green light.
-But Theater aan het Vrijthof had a financial gap that had to be filled from sponsoring from the private sector.
-The then mayor of Maastricht, Philip Houben, was convinced that sponsors would succeed.
-And indeed, he even managed to get more than the necessary sponsor money.
-The names of the so-called 'Gulle Gevers' have also been given a place of honor in the building.
-One of the major sponsors was the Royal Dutch Paper factory Maastricht, after which the large auditorium was named; the Papyrus Hall.
+On 15 August 1981, the green light was given for the construction of a music venue in and behind the Generaalshuis.
+However, Theater aan het Vrijthof had a financial shortfall that had to be filled by sponsorship from the private sector.
+The mayor of Maastricht at that time, Philip Houben, was convinced that finding sponsors would be no problem.
+And indeed, he succeeded in raising even more than the necessary sponsorship money.
+The names of the so-called “Guldengevers” (Golden Givers) have been given a place of honour in the building.
+One of the major sponsors was the Royal Dutch Paper Factory Maastricht, after which the large theatre hall is named: the Papyruszaal.

-On May 13, 1985, the restoration of the General House was started and in 1987 the plan was presented to the municipality to make a theater of the music house at the Vrijthof.
-Thus the name Theater aan het Vrijthof was born 'a name that sounds and sings' according to Mayor Houben.
-On 13 December 1989 the official renovation of the theater began.
-Behind the general house the theater was built after a design by Arno Meijs, who also designed a number of theaters by Joop van den Ende.
+On 13 May 1985, restoration work began on the Generaalshuis, and in 1987, plans were presented to the municipality to convert the music hall on the Vrijthof into a theatre.
+This is how the name Theater aan het Vrijthof came about, “a name that sounds and sings”, according to mayor Houben.
+On 13 December 1989, the official renovation of the theatre began.
+Behind the Generaalshuis, the theatre was built to a design by Arno Meijs, who also designed a number of theatres for Joop van den Ende.

 Theater aan het Vrijthof

-Mr. Philip Houben opened the theater on January 4, 1992 with a memorable Try Out Night.
-A solo performance with own texts, conferences and songs composed by Tonny Eyk.
-This evening was a tribute to all twenty-nine 'Gulle Gevers' (generous donors).
-The first national artist was André van Duin with the Revue.
-Around 5,000 visitors were given the opportunity to attend.
-Theater aan het Vrijthof was officially opened in March 1992.
-An event that was broadcast live on television.
-The first director of the new theater was Piet van Hest, former documentary maker at the KRO.
-In 2001 he was succeeded by Jacques Giesen, followed by Guido Wevers and Hugo Haeghens and the current director is Jean Boelen.
+Mayor Philip Houben opened the theatre on 4 January 1992 with a memorable Uit Probeer Avond (Try Out Evening).
+A solo performance featuring his own lyrics, monologues and songs composed by Tonny Eyk.
+This evening was a tribute to all twenty-nine “Generous Donors”.
+The first national artist was André van Duin with his Revue.
+Around 5,000 visitors had the opportunity to attend his revue.
+In March 1992, Theater aan het Vrijthof was officially opened.
+The event was broadcast live on television.
+The first director of the new theatre was Piet van Hest, former documentary maker at KRO.
+In 2001, he was succeeded by Jacques Giesen, followed by Guido Wevers, Hugo Haeghens, Jean Boelen and the current director Brigitte van Eck.

-The Papyrus Hall got its first refurbishment in 2003.
-All seats have been replaced, more seats have been created and more legroom has been created.
-In 2004, the stage tower was raised and the tractor walls were fully automated.
-In 2017 Theater at the Vrijthof was 25 years old and a new renovation was planned.
-The first phase has continued in 2017, where the changing rooms, toilets, showers and foyer for the visiting artists and the public toilet groups have been renovated.
-The second phase started on 4 June 2018.
-In this phase, the Papyrus Hall is renovated with innovative acoustics, theater technical infrastructure and new theater chairs.
-The renovated Papyrus Hall was reopened festively on 4 and 6 October 2018.
+The Papyruszaal underwent its first refurbishment in 2003.
+All the seats were replaced, more seating was created and more legroom was added.
+In 2004, the stage tower was raised and the fly sytem was fully automated.
+In 2017, Theater aan het Vrijthof celebrated its 25th anniversary and a new renovation was planned.
+The first phase took place in 2017, during which the dressing rooms, toilets, showers and foyer for visiting artists and the public toilet facilities were renovated.
+The second phase began on 4 June 2018.
+In this phase, the Papyruszaal was renovated with innovative acoustics, theatre technical infrastructure and new theatre seats.
+On 4 and 6 October 2018, the Papyruszaal was festively reopened.

 Vrijthof with Wittevrouwen Monastry (Valentijn Klotz, 1670)